dhbridge/curriculum/source/modules/2014-09-19-module11-subset.markdown

 	print json_data[1]['sourceResource']['description']

-I will use "description_words" as the variable for my empty list of stopwords.
+Let's use "description_words" as the variable for our empty list of stopwords.
+Remember that variables go after we import the libraries and before our functions.

 	description_words = []